Experience

 The training architect

-Moved from running teams to building the systems that made teams run better.
-Designed QA standards across Sindh and Balochistan.
-Built training programs that drove 58% revenue growth and 178% increase in mobile broadband sales.
-Designed a three day program for PCB umpiring staff that got acknowledged by the ICC.
-Built sales training for Stylo, Sana Safinaz, Serena Hotels, PTCL, Nayatel.
-The same pattern kept appearing.
-Performance gaps that everyone attributed to people were actually gaps in the system those people operated inside.
+Moved from being inside the systems to building the people who would run them.
+QA frameworks for Sindh and Balochistan.
+A training methodology that drove 58% revenue increase and 178% growth in mobile broadband in a single cycle.
+A three day program for PCB umpiring staff later acknowledged by the ICC.
+Programs for Stylo, Sana Safinaz, PTCL, Serena Hotels, Ibex.
+The same pattern repeated everywhere: the process gaps that everyone attributed to people problems were actually gaps in the system those people operated inside.
+Fix the system.
+The people follow.

 The builder

 As an employee, a trainer, a technology partner, and a founder.
-Forty companies across fourteen industries.
-The pattern was the same in every one of them.
+The same diagnostic applied in every one of them.
+The gap that most people missed was already in the data.